“The problem of information overload, therefore, may not be the quantity of it but our inability to know what to do with it.” – Danniel Tammet

 Well, there you have it.
 Those are my top 10 favorite techniques for organizing information.
 I’ve had the privilege of learning and modeling from many great colleagues and mentors.
 The beauty is, I get to practice my information management skills every day while hacking my way through the information jungle.
 These skills save me a ton of time whether I’m reading books, taking notes, learning something new, or just about any time I’m dealing with information.
 It’s deliberate practice with immediate results.

-Two More Ways to Improve Your Information Management
+2 More Ways to Improve Your Information Management

 As a bonus, I’m including two additional techniques that significantly changed my game:

 No matter how well you organize things, you’ll need to periodically sweep.
 Sweeping simply means cleaning things up after the fact.
 Periodically, allocating a block of time to go back through and clean up some of your messes.
 Things will always get out of disorder over time.
 Time also changes what’s important.
 When you revisit things, after the fact, you also gain the benefit of hind sight.
 Make the time now and then to make a pass through your collections.
 Get rid of what you don’t need.
 Archive things that you don’t currently need.
 Restructure your information to support your usage scenarios.
 This is one of those vital practices that really makes the difference if you actually do it.

-- Reduce friction.
 Whenever you find that you’re working too hard to either find, organize, or use your information, pay attention to the friction.
 Work to reduce the friction.
 This might mean getting more information out of your way.
 It might mean bubbling more things up to where you can find them quickly.
 The key is to make it easy to use your information, and don’t let it become a burden.